 Casa Marginetta is a tastefully restored collection of 300-year-old stone cottages that have been joined together to offer spacious accommodation for up to seven people.

-Whatever your preference, be it winter sports, summer sun, good wine, fine food, walking, cycling or sightseeing, Casa Marginetta could be your ideal Tuscan 'agroturismo' home from home!
+Whatever your preference, be it summer sun, good wine, fine food, walking, cycling sightseeing or even winter sports, Casa Marginetta could be your ideal Tuscan 'agroturismo' home from home!

 Low cost flights from an ever-growing number of UK and other European airports and airlines, together with quick local transfers, now make getting here more affordable and less hassle than ever before.